 02 9265 email@example.com

-The Roads and Maritime Services (formerly the RTA) has issued directions to all Councils to install mandatory "No Stopping" restrictions for a minimum of 10 metres either side of intersections, even narrow laneways.
-This minimum "No Stopping" restriction is increased to 20 metres at traffic lights and pedestrian crossings.
+Roads and Maritime Services (formerly the RTA) has issued directions to all councils to install mandatory 'No Stopping' restrictions for a minimum of 10 metres either side of intersections, even narrow laneways.
+This minimum 'No Stopping' restriction is increased to 20 metres at traffic lights and pedestrian crossings.

-If you would like to speak with a Council Officer about the parking plans for Alexandria, you can contact:
+If you would like to speak with a City officer about the parking plans for Alexandria, you can contact:

 Parking Project Manager